 Through an intensive, lively and fun three days of presentations, exercises, discussions, reflection and planning, participants will become familiar with approaches to recognize the interconnections of sustainability, diversity and equity.
 Participants will also experience a range of workshop strategies, be exposed to diverse perspectives and dialogue with colleagues, artists, performers and educators from other disciplines and campuses as they gain skills in incorporating sustainability, diversity and inclusion in their syllabi, lesson plans and campus projects.
 Participants will also learn about community engagement projects that have created successful collaborations between higher education, K-12, tribal nations and city government.

-Conference meals will be fresh, locally sourced from small businesses, including Fat Chance Foods.
-The workshop will create space for discussion of how sustainability intersects with #blacklivesmatter, police reform, immigrant student rights, Dakota Access Pipeline and indigenous sovereignty, city government, planning and visioning, as well as other topics brought forward by participants.
-The workshop will include a field trip to the Shakopee Mdewankaton Sioux Community where we will learn about land reclamation projects and visit this Dakota nation’s organics and recycling facility, traditional American Indian and African drums, and presentations from local community partners Friends of The Boundary Waters and Cities United.
+The workshop will create space for discussion of how sustainability intersects with #blacklivesmatter, police reform, immigrant student rights, Pipeline 3 and indigenous sovereignty, city government, planning and visioning, as well as other topics brought forward by participants.
+The workshop will include a field trip to the University of Minnesota Institute on the Environment and American Indian Medicine Gardens where we will learn about land reclamation, sovereignty and healing, and presentations from local community partners MN350 and Cities United.
 Space and time will be devoted to discussion and reflection on place and on different ways of knowing and acting in the world.

-Retreat Dates: The event will last three days from June 20-22, 2018.
-The program starts at 4 p.m. on the 20th and will end at 2 p.m. on the 22nd.
+Workshop Dates: The event will last three days from June 12-14, 2019.
+The program starts at 10 a.m. on the 12th and will end at 2 p.m. on the 14th.
 All participants are asked to be present for the duration of the event.

 Location: North Hennepin Community College, 7411 85th Avenue North, Brooklyn Park, MN 55445